 In some cases, permanent change to the teeth could provide a more permanent solution to TMJ symptoms.
 A bad bite can continually put pressure on the jaws and exacerbate symptoms of TMJ disorder, so orthodontic treatment to correct the bite and make the teeth come together correctly can help.

-Dentists like Dr. Omar Sattout know the workings of the mouth and jaws very well, and are ideally suited to treat this common disorder of the jaw joints.
+Dentists like Dr. Nokrashy know the workings of the mouth and jaws very well, and are ideally suited to treat this common disorder of the jaw joints.
 Pain management techniques can help to alleviate TMJ symptoms, but the problem cannot truly be solved until the root of the problem is discovered.
-A dental exam and consultation with Dr. Sattout could be the first step in solving your problem of chronic headaches, face pain or other facial, head and neck symptoms.
+A dental exam and consultation with Dr. Nokrashy could be the first step in solving your problem of chronic headaches, face pain or other facial, head and neck symptoms.

-Call Kettleman Dental Care in Lodi now to set up an appointment if you are experiencing symptoms of TMJ disorder or if you would like to learn more about TMJ dentistry.
+Call Smiles Depot in Lodi now to set up an appointment if you are experiencing symptoms of TMJ disorder or if you would like to learn more about TMJ dentistry.